 They were to hold down the fort until reinforcement got there.
-Piankhi’s instructions of to the solders he sent to Egypt is instructive:
+Piankhi’s instructions to the solders he sent to Egypt are instructive:

 “When ye arrive at Thebes, before Karnak, ye shall enter into the water, ye shall bathe in the river, ye shall dress in [fine linen], unstring the bow, loosen the arrow.
 Let not the chief boast as a mighty man; there is no strength to the mighty without him, He maketh the weak-armed into the strong-armed, so that multitudes flee from the feeble, and one alone taketh a thousand men.
 Sprinkle yourselves with the water of his altars, sniff the ground before him.
 Say ye to him, ‘Give us the way, that we may fight in the shadow of thy sword.
 (As for) the generation whom thou hast sent out, when its attack occurs, multitudes flee before it.’ “